CATS: Exploring Epidaurus.

 We had been informed that the amphitheater in Epidaurus was so well designed that it was possible to hear someone whispering on the stage all the way from the nose bleed seats.
 We were a skeptical, so I centered myself on stage while Nate and Felix climbed up the steps.
 When Nate was about ¾ of the way to the top he stopped and turned around.
 I rolled my eyes, not impressed that he hadn’t gone all of the way up, and as a joke I said go further in the faintest whisper.
 It was so quiet that if Nate was standing next to me I would have had to cup my hands around his ears in order for him to hear it.
 I know this because most of the time Nate doesn’t catch what I say when I speak in a normal voice!
 To my amazement he immediately gave a small nod and continued on up to the top!
 Before we could perform a second test a very noisy wave of tourists crowded around the base of the theater, and our chance was lost.
 Even so, I am no longer skeptical of the acoustics of Epidaurus Theater.

-The funny thing is that even though the amphitheater is Epidaurus’s main tourist draw, Epidaurus was not a famous theatrical sight in so much as it was a healing place.
+The funny thing is that even though the amphitheater is Epidaurus’s main tourist draw, Epidaurus was not a famous theatrical site in so much as it was a healing place.
 The amphitheater was built to entertain those who had come to the temples in order to ask the gods to heal them.

 Epidaurus was the location of a sanctuary dedicated to the god of healing, Asklepeios, made famous for two reasons.
 Epidaurus was thought to be the god Askelepeios’s birth place, but also, it was a large complex that was able to offer a variety of treatments.
 The location and religious ceremony surrounding the temple of Asklepeion held some practical purposes too.
 Epidaurus was located in a valley filled with trees and spring water.
 Aside from being a very spiritual choice of location, Epidaurus offered isolation from those to whom they may spread their maladies.
 There was also evidence found if surgical equipment, and pharmaceutical drugs (Warwick, 2015).